rpellerin/rpellerin.github.io/content/running-building-my-own-training-plan.md

 So far, here are some bullet points on my learnings on how to build training plans yourself.

+The paces must always be calculated based on the MAS, not on the HR.
+Why?
+Because the heart rate will vary throughout the session and will not go back to a lower number after a fast segment, for instance.
+Also, it very much depends on how rested one is, weather/temperature, the time of the day, coffee/food, etc. So MAS is a much better indicator to base off paces.

 - Any marathon plan should be at least 12-week long, with the following phases:

   - Development/ramp up: some general training, and exercises to improve one's MAS